senertopaloglu/blog/_posts/2024-01-28-l1-l2-regularisation.md

 ## l2 - aka ridge or weight decay
 same as l1, but adds sum of the **squared** values of the weights to the loss. this penalises weights higher or lower weights (if negative) more severely. this results in less sparse weights.

+## Changes to Loss Landscape
+Both the absolute function and square function are convex.
+Adding the convex regularisation term can result in a more convex loss landscape overall.

+## Alpha Parameter of L1/L2 Regularisation
 both methods have a parameter, alpha, that allows us to configure how much attention to pay to penalty.
 Alpha is a real value between 0 and 1. low alpha: model will be allowed to overfit, not much attention paid. high alpha: model will underestimate the weights and underfit the problem.